Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 Return to source of 1 A person authorized by the official agent can pay petty expenses from the petty cash.
 The official agent must set the maximum amount that may be paid.

-Return to source of 2 The candidate's personal or litigation expenses can be paid directly by another person or group, with the candidate's consent.
+Return to source of 2 The candidate's personal or litigation expenses can be paid directly by another person or group, with the candidate's consent (up to a limit for candidates' representative and "other" personal expenses—see Chapter 9).
 This is considered to be a payment from the candidate's own funds.
 It is not a contribution but must still be reported in the candidate's return.

 Return to source of 3 If not repaid by the campaign, this is a contribution from the candidate and is subject to the limit.